Design principles: Principles

-Generally, design principles are used to guide the viewer's attention by manipulating various aspects of a visual idea.
+Generally, design principles guide the viewer's attention by manipulating various aspects of a visual idea.
 These principles include:

 Scale

 Scale describes the relative sizes of the elements in a design.
 By using scale to make an element larger than others appearing with it, you can emphasise that element.
-Not only can you make an element stand out this way—you can also use scale to create a sense of depth (since nearer objects appear larger to the human eye).
-Exaggerated scales of images also add a certain level of interest and drama to them.
+Not only can you make an element stand out this way, you can also use scale to create a sense of depth (since nearer objects appear larger to the human eye).
+Exaggerated image scales also add a certain level of interest and drama.

 White space

 Negative space (also known as white space) is the empty area around a (positive) shape.
-The relation between the shape and the space is called figure/ground, where the shape is the figure and the area around the shape is the ground.
+The relationship between the shape and its surroundings is called "figure/ground," where the shape is the figure and the area around it is the ground.
 We should be aware that when designing positive shapes, we are also designing negative spaces at the same time.
 Negative space is just as important as the positive shape itself — because it helps to define the boundaries of the positive space and brings balance to a composition.

 Movement

-The illusion of motion can be created by repeating an object in a rhythmical way or bending its shape.
-For instance, a hovering phone implies that someone has answered an incoming call.
+The illusion of motion can be created by repeating an object rhythmically or by bending its shape.
+For instance, a phone hovering over a person indicates that someone has answered an incoming call.